St. Helena Parish Profile

 4-H Youth Development

 The St. Helena 4-H program is an informal educational experience for youth.
 Boys and girls between the ages of nine and nineteen are given opportunities to make new friends, learn new things and possibly go to new places.
-Youth can develop life skills such as self-esteem, decision making and citizen responsibility to make them positive and contributing members in their communities.
+Youth can develop life skills such as self-esteem, decision making and citizen responsibility to make them positive and contribute to members in their communities.
 The Cloverbuds program reaches younger members from age four to eight.
-4-H also has a dynamic volunteer system that reaches youth in many educational ways in St. Helena Parish.
-We have a total of 22 certified volunteers and overnight chaperons in St. Helena Parish.
-90% of youth have expressed how 4-H has help to become a better person and to use the six pillars of character throughout life.

 Agriculture and Natural Resources